 BLAZE MINEVSKI (b.
 1961 in Gevgelija) is a reporter for the Macedonian daily Nova Makedonija, having studied journalism in Skopje.
 He has published three novels and several volumes of short stories, selections of which have been translated into other languages, including English.
 His most recent novel bears the revealing title We Should Have Taken a Picture Before We Started Hating Each Other (1998).

 ANA MINGA is a journalist.
 She was born in 1983 in Loja, southern Ecuador.
 She won first prize from the Central University of Ecuador for her early collection Pandemonium.
-Her two books since then are Behind God's Back and Orphaned Birds.
-Translations by Alexis Levitin of Ana Minga's poetry appear in Bitter Oleander, Asheville Poetry Review, Hampden-Sydney Poetry Review, Confrontation, Lake Effect and Per Contra.
-A bilingual collection of her work, translated by Alexis Levitin, Tobacco Dogs and Other Poems, will be published in winter 2014 by Bitter Oleander Press.
+Her two books since then are Behind God’s Back and Orphaned Birds.
+Translations by Alexis Levitin of Ana Minga’s poetry appear in Bitter Oleander, Asheville Poetry Review, Hampden-Sydney Poetry Review, Confrontation, Lake Effect, and Per Contra.
+A bilingual collection of her work, translated by Alexis Levitin, Tobacco Dogs and Other Poems, was published in winter 2013 by Bitter Oleander Press.